fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 MongoDB does know the types of the fields of the stored entities, but it has no information about which collection of entities the user record ids are referring to.
 MongoDB also does not care what fields the entities stored in the collections have.
 Therefore MongoDB leaves it entirely up to the programmer to ensure that the correct information is being stored in the database.

 There are both advantages and disadvantages to not having a schema.
-One of the advantages is the flexibility that schema agnosticism brings: since schema does not need to be defined at the database level, application development may be faster in a certain cases, and easier, with little of effort must be made in defining the schema and its changes in any case.
-Problems with not having a schema are related to the error-proneness: everything is left up to the programmer.
+One of the advantages is the flexibility that schema agnosticism brings: since the schema does not need to be defined at the database level, application development may be faster in certain cases, and easier, with less effort needed in defining and modifying the schema in any case.
+Problems with not having a schema are related to error-proneness: everything is left up to the programmer.
 The database itself has no way of checking whether the data in it is <i>honest</i>, i.e. whether all mandatory fields have values, whether the reference type fields refer to existing entities of the right type in general, etc.

 The relational databases that are the focus of this section, on the other hand, lean heavily on the existence of a schema, and the advantages and disadvantages of schema databases are almost the opposite compared of the non-schema databases.

 The reason why the the previous sections of the course used MongoDB is precisely because of its schema-less nature, which has made it easier to use the database for someone with little knowledge of relational databases.
-For most of the use cases of this course, I would have chosen the relational database myself.
+For most of the use cases of this course, I personally would have chosen to use a relational database.

 ### Application database